September 20, 2022

 Sometimes they even have an imperfect circular shape, which can be seen above, because diamond cutters didn’t have the same technology that we do today.

-Because old European cuts are no longer being produced, they can be more valuable.
+Because modern diamonds are rarely cut in this fashion, an old European cut diamond can be more valuable.
 However, the value of each diamond depends on its 4 Cs.
 Old European cut diamonds often have poorer cut grades which can reduce their value.
 If you have an old European cut diamond, it is best to take it to get appraised in order to understand its worth.